mareo1997/Task/README.md

 The application runs on port 8080.

-To test in postman run the urls
+To test in postman run the urls.

+I was unable to run the springboot application properly due to differences in Java Runtime version but the methods and classes should be working correctly.

 GET